Table of Contents

 “You may feel the energy in the form of heat, tingling, or pulsing where the Reiki practitioner has placed their hands,” according to Bodner.
 “Some people experience sensations moving throughout their bodies, while others experience no change at all.”

-During a reiki treatment, most people feel very relaxed and peaceful, and many even fall asleep.
+Most people feel relaxed and peaceful during a reiki treatment, and many even fall asleep.

 I trust you enjoyed this article on An Overview Of Reiki Energy Healing.
 Please stay tuned for more blog posts to come shortly.
 Take care!